-Detectable warning surfaces (DWS) provide an indication to individuals with disabilities that they are entering a potentially dangerous area.
+Detectable Warning Surfaces (DWS) provide an indication to individuals with disabilities that they are entering a potentially dangerous area.
 This is communicated through a distinct patterned surface consisting of truncated domes.
 DWS should be detectable by cane or underfoot and are intended to differentiate the boundary between the pedestrian realm and vehicular routes when a raised curb face is missing.
-DWS provide a cue to pedestrians with visual impairments and are required to contrast visually with the surrounding surface (light on dark or dark on light).
+The color of detectable warnings surfaces shall contrast visually with adjacent walking surfaces, either light-on-dark or dark-on-light.

 The truncated dome pattern of the DWS should be aligned so that the rows of domes are parallel to the direction of pedestrian travel.
-This alignment allows users in wheelchairs to more easily track between the domes and avoid excessive vibration, which can be uncomfortable to individuals with a spinal cord injury.
+This alignment allows people using wheelchairs to track between the domes and avoid excessive vibration, which can be uncomfortable to individuals with a spinal cord injury.
 The orientation of the truncated domes is not intended to provide wayfinding assistance (orient users in the direction of the crossing) for pedestrians with visual disabilities.
 While a best practice, this is not a requirement and cannot always be accomplished.

 DWS shall extend 2 feet in the direction of pedestrian travel and are typically placed at the back of curb.
 DWS shall extend the full width of a curb ramp (excluding flared sides), blended transition, or turning space.
-DWS shall extend the full width of pedestrian rail crossings or shared-use path crossing.
+DWS shall extend the full width of pedestrian rail crossings or shareduse path crossing.
 At boarding platforms for railways or buses, DWS shall be placed along the full length of the platform.
 At boarding areas at the sidewalk or street level the DWS shall extend the full length of the transit stop.
 When a border is required for installation, such as when pavers are used, the border shall be no more than 2 inches in width.

-For the technical requirements of the truncated dome size and spacing, see the PROWAG section R305.1 or CDOT Standard Plan M-608-1.
+For the technical requirements of the truncated dome size and spacing, refer to PROWAG section R305.1 & CDOT Standard Plan M-608-1.